Past Jurors Include

 As Tavis Smiley says, "Everybody's talking about this now.
 But only because you had the discipline and courage and conviction and commitment to tell this story – a story that is at the very epicenter of what America is."

-Check out the video and let us know - have you read the book?
+Have you read the book?
 What were your thoughts?
-Read More →

 Isabel Wilkerson's 2010 masterpiece The Warmth of Other Suns focuses on the Great Migration, scores of Southern African Americans who packed up and left everything they knew behind for a brighter future in the North.
 With painstaking detail, Wilkerson recounts the lives of four African Americans and their dreams awaiting them in a new place.
 It was a difficult journey for most, with countless hardships along the way.
 One of the subjects profiled, Robert Foster, made his way to medical school, becoming a surgeon and later opening his own private practice.